 It's interesting to note that Albert Einstein, who masterminded the construction of the atom bomb, had fled Germany, another enemy nation of the United States during World War 2, in the 1930s to avoid the injustices that were meted out to the Jews by the barbaric Nazi regime headed by Adolf Hitler.
 The escape of Einstein from Germany turned out to be a big blessing in disguise because had he stayed in Germany, he would have assisted the barbaric Nazi regime in creating the first atom bomb which would have made the world take an unfair dangerous turning point.
-God be thanked that it is the just and fair American government, with its tenets of liberty and justice for all, that first created the atom bomb.
+God be thanked that it is the just and fair United States government, with its tenets of liberty and justice for all, that first created the atom bomb.

-The United States was lucky to have been the only nation in 1945 with the intelligence and resources to create an atom bomb.
+The United States was lucky to have been the only nation on Earth in 1945 with the intelligence and resources to create an atom bomb.
 So when it dropped the lethal bombs on Japan that year, no opposing nation could counter the aggression.

 I think that's why in 1949, Albert Einstein quipped, "I do not know with what weapons World War 3 will be fought but World War 4 will be fought with sticks and stones."
 Of course Einstein's point, I think, was that World War 3 would involve the use of advanced atom bombs that would wipe out all civilized men on Earth, sparing only bushmen in remote areas who would use sticks and stones in World War 4.